wenqizheng326/graspi_igraph/README.md

 ```
 pip install graspi-graph
 ```
-Once installed, to utilize package remember to import the package:
+Once installed, to utilize the package remember to import the package:
 ```
 import graspi_igraph as ig
 ```

 ## Example of Utilizing graspi_igraph via Jupyter Notebook
-There is an example of how to utilize the code as well as how it works in a Jupyter Notebook that can be found in the notebook folder, called graspi_igraph_notebook.ipynb.
+There is an example of how to utilize the code and how it works in a Jupyter Notebook that can be found in the notebook folder, called graspi_igraph_notebook.ipynb.

+** Make sure to run each code segment in the notebook in order as it may be dependent on the one before **

 ## Further Explanation of Functionalities
 #### To Generate Test Files